dexth77/proxy-checker-with-threading/README.md

 Python version.
 3.8.10

 How to use:
-- Download required libaries from requirements.txt using `pip istall -r requirements.txt`
+- Download required libaries from requirements.txt using `pip install -r requirements.txt`
 - Put your proxies to a txt file (same folder as the script)
 - Run the script, rest is self explenatory